dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 - Not necessarily time consistent
 - Uses nonstandard coordinate system by default/in visualizer (as of 11/24/24)
 - Docs are lacking
+- As of 12/19/24 Pinpoint support is completely broken(!)

 **Road Runner** is a motion profiling-based follower library that includes a command-based action system and geometry.